vippsas/vipps-developers/newsletters/2022-01-newsletter.md

 making incorrect API calls.

 Please:
-- Monitor the response you get when making an API call
+- Monitor the responses you get when making an API calls
 - Log all errors
 - Use the API Dashboard
-- Fix errors as quickly as possible, we will help if needed
+- Fix errors as quickly as possible
+- Contact us if there is anything we can help with

 One example: Far too many calls to [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/initiatePaymentV3UsingPOST)